FrauenLoop-gUG/ruby-on-rails/Week 01/Class1/Begin/HelloWorld/README.md

 - Run the rails server
   `$` `rails server`
 - Open [localhost:3000](http://localhost:3000) in your favourite browser
-- You should see "Hello World ..."
+- You should see "Hello World"